djeb20/fastsverl/README.md

 **Important Note:** The experiment scripts often launch multiple subprocesses by calling a run script (e.g., `run.py`, `run_policy_prediction.py`, `run_performance.py`).
 These subprocesses handle the individual training runs.

+### A Note on the 'with_exact_char' Parameter

+Many experiment scripts include a boolean parameter named `with_exact_char`.
+It is critical to understand what this parameter does, as it can be counter-intuitive.

+This parameter **does not** change how the Shapley models are trained.
+In all experiments, the Shapley models are **always trained using the *approximate* characteristic models** as input.

+The `with_exact_char` parameter **only** changes the *ground-truth target* used to compute the "exact loss" for evaluation:

+* **`with_exact_char = True`:** The model's predictions are compared against ground-truth Shapley values that were computed using the **exact** characteristic function.
+This measures how well the model approximates the *true* Shapley values for the environment.
+This setting often results in a higher reported exact loss, as the loss captures both the Shapley model's approximation error *and* the error propagated from the approximate characteristic model it was trained on.
+* **`with_exact_char = False`:** The model's predictions are compared against ground-truth Shapley values that were computed using the **approximate** characteristic function (the same one used to train the Shapley model).
+This measures how well the Shapley model *learned to approximate the values of its characteristic model*.

 ### Concrete Example: Behaviour Shapley Models in Mastermind

 To replicate the experiment for training behaviour Shapley models for a DQN agent in Mastermind, follow these steps.
 These scripts train models across the different Mastermind environment sizes used in the paper.